 Wallpapering away from the natural light coming through a window will also help reduce the visibility of any minor overlaps between subsequent strips of wallpaper.
 ‘As most rooms are not perfectly square, there will be a pattern mismatch somewhere.
 Think about the best place to lose the pattern, most times it is behind a door,’ adds Gareth Hayfield, Head of Research and Technical Development at Farrow & Ball.

 2. Overlap the window

 Use the width of your wallpaper and a tape measure to find the best position in relation to the window for your first drop.
-For example, if your wallpaper is 20in wide and your window recess is 8in deep, you should hang your first piece around 11-12cm to the left of the window, allowing an inch or so tolerance for trimming at the window frame.
+For example, if your wallpaper is 20in wide and your window recess is 8in deep, you should hang your first piece around 4 to 5in to the left of the window, allowing an inch or so tolerance for trimming at the window frame.
 Increase the trimming tolerance if your window recesses/walls are particularly uneven, in a period cottage for instance.

 Then use a plumb bob and line or laser level to mark where your first panel of wallpaper will go.
 Cut this first panel at least six inches longer than the height of the wall to avoid manhandling excessive amounts of wallpaper.

-Lightly paste the wall and into the window recess, overlapping with paste by about 2cm on either side of where the wallpaper should go.
+Lightly paste the wall and into the window recess, overlapping with paste by about 13⁄16 in on either side of where the wallpaper should go.
 Then line up your first panel of wallpaper and slide it onto the wall, using your hands and a wallpaper brush to smooth out any creases or air bubbles.